junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He parks the impala by the empty road, underneath a pine tree, and gets off the car.

 The sky is showing the night time, though the watch says otherwise.
-The stars sparkle in the black firmament, blinking brightly, more crowded than anywhere else he's seen.
+The twinkling stars in the black canopy, blink brightly, more crowded than anywhere else he's seen.

 Dean stands on the road, looking up, eyes closed, lips quivering. *Cas.*